-In the course of 2021, the first pilot with the French Prudential Supervision and Resolution Authority (Autorité de contrôle prudentiel et de resolution - ACPR) saw six pairs of staff members, across several levels of seniority, swap for an expected duration of two years.
+The staff swap programme aims to further a common supervisory culture as well as enhance collaboration, versatility and organisational resilience In the course of 2021, the first pilot with the French Prudential Supervision and Resolution Authority (Autorité de contrôle prudentiel et de resolution - ACPR) saw six pairs of staff members, across several levels of seniority, swap for an expected duration of two years.
 Staff members remain subject to the staff rules of the home institution and must follow the existing rules of the host institution with reference to working hours, teleworking, operating policies and procedures.
 At the end of the exchange period, staff members will return to their home institution with additional skills and a broadened perspective and use their experience to foster a common supervisory culture.

-66 Data on the ECB's gender targets are published periodically on the ECB's website.
+Data on the ECB's gender targets are published periodically on the ECB's website.

-In addition, the first SSM-Hub coordinated by an NCA was established following the ECB's acceptance of new competences to supervise risk retention, transparency and resecuritisation requirements, as set out under Articles 6, 7 and 8 of the EU Securitisation Regulation.
-In order to assist the ECB in supervising compliance with these requirements, the SSM-Hub was formed in accordance with Article 6(7) of the SSM Regulation.67 It is led by staff from a "coordinating NCA", which will vary over time, with staff from volunteering NCAs68 and additional ECB staff operating as a "Joint Team".
+The first SSM-Hub coordinated by an NCA was established to ensure that directly supervised banks comply with the requirements for risk retention, transparency and resecuritisation In addition, the first SSM-Hub coordinated by an NCA was established following the ECB's acceptance of new competences to supervise risk retention, transparency and resecuritisation requirements, as set out under Articles 6, 7 and 8 of the EU Securitisation Regulation.
+In order to assist the ECB in supervising compliance with these requirements, the SSM-Hub was formed in accordance with Article 6(7) of the SSM Regulation.
+It is led by staff from a "coordinating NCA", which will vary over time, with staff from volunteering NCAs and additional ECB staff operating as a "Joint Team".